OpenNetLab/challenge-HOWTO/README.md

 * You should compress all materials of your bandwidth estimator as a zip package.
 Here is an valid submission [example](https://github.com/OpenNetLab/Challenge-Example/archive/refs/heads/master.zip).

-* Submit your materials into our evaluation system.
-We provide online evlaution before the deadline.
-Please check section [Evaluation System](#evaluation-system)
+* Submit your materials into our OpenNetLab platform.
+We provide online evaluation before the deadline.

+##### Notes

+* Please use the first author's email address to login this system.
+* We only store your last submission for evaluation.
+* We limit the number of submissions for each participant to **3** times per day.

 #### Paper submission

 Please refer the [MMSys Website](https://2021.acmmmsys.org/rtc_challenge.php).

 ## Evaluation System